cwhidden/sprspace/README.txt

    other and they must remain in the same directory.

-2. Run "make" in this directory to compile matrix2pairs.cpp as matrix2pairs.
+2. Run "make" in this directory to compile matrix2pairs.cpp as matrix2pairs and fill_matrix.cpp as fill_matrix.
 The makefile assumes the g++ compiler is present.

 3. Obtain rspr and the Newick Utilities program nw_order (see Requirements, above).
 Enter the location of these two programs in the file settings.sh.